In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Well, it’s not!

-By analyzing few of the high-powered domains in the health space, (plus our clients’ affiliate sites) we noticed that usually, an expired domain take at least three months minimum and five months maximum to show it’s full potential.
+By analyzing few of the high-powered domains in the health space, (plus our clients’ affiliate sites) we noticed that usually, an aged domain take at least three months minimum and five months maximum to show it’s full potential.

 Rarely you will see a site that picked up immediately within its first month (except to extremely rare cases).